DETAILED ACTION

 (b) CONCLUSION.
 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the inventor or joint inventor regards as the invention.

-The inventor or joint inventor should note that the omitted essential procedural steps in the process for the preparation of a compound of Formula (1), or a salt thereof, as recited in claim 1, are the manipulative steps which result in the preparation of a compound of Formula (1), or a salt thereof.
+The inventor or joint inventor should note that the omitted essential procedural steps in the process for the preparation of a compound of Formula (1), or a salt thereof, as recited in claims 1 and 12, respectively, are the manipulative steps which result in the preparation of a compound of Formula (1), or a salt thereof.
 The claim fails to explicitly recite manipulative steps which result in the preparation of a compound of Formula (1), or a salt thereof.
 Similarly, the specification fails to provide an adequate standard for ascertaining the requisite degree of any manipulative steps which result in the preparation of a compound of Formula (1), or a salt thereof.
 Consequently, one of ordinary skill in the art would not be reasonably apprised of the metes and bounds of the process for the preparation of a compound of Formula (1), or a salt thereof, as recited in claim 1, since the essential manipulative steps which result in the preparation of a compound of Formula (1), or a salt thereof, are omitted.

-Similarly, the inventor or joint inventor should further note that [A] claim which omits matter disclosed to be essential to the invention, as described in the specification or in other statements of record, may also be rejected under 35 U.S.C. § 112(a) as not enabling. {See In re Mayhew, 527 F.2d 1229, 188 USPQ 356 (CCPA 1976); and MPEP § 2164.08(c)}.
+Likewise, the inventor or joint inventor should further note that [A] claim which omits matter disclosed to be essential to the invention, as described in the specification or in other statements of record, may also be rejected under 35 U.S.C. § 112(a) as not enabling. {See In re Mayhew, 527 F.2d 1229, 188 USPQ 356 (CCPA 1976); and MPEP § 2164.08(c)}.

 Moreover, the inventor or joint inventor should further note that [C]laims which depend from indefinite claims are also indefinite. {See Ex parte Cordova, 10 USPQ 2d 1949, 1952 (PTO Bd.
 App.
 1989)}.

-The examiner suggests amending the claims, particularly as stated in the section above entitled Claim Objections, to overcome this rejection.
+The examiner suggests amending the claims, particularly as stated in the section above entitled New Claim Objections, to overcome this rejection.

 Moreover, the inventor or joint inventor should further note that [C]laims which depend from indefinite claims are also indefinite. {See Ex parte Cordova, 10 USPQ 2d 1949, 1952 (PTO Bd.
 App.
 1989)}.

-The examiner suggests amending the claims, particularly as stated in the section above entitled Claim Objections, to overcome this rejection.
+The examiner suggests amending the claims, particularly as stated in the section above entitled New Claim Objections, to overcome this rejection.

 Allowable Subject Matter